borgbackup/borg/docs/usage.rst

     you backup multiple sources to one target repository, additional traffic happens for cache resynchronization.

-In case you are interested in more details, please read the internals documentation.
+In case you are interested in more details (like formulas), please read the internals documentation.

 Units